opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 ## Custom Admin User

-In order to create your cluster with other than default `admin:admin` user you will have to add walk through those steps:
+In order to create your cluster with an adminuser different from the default `admin:admin` you will have to walk through the following steps:
 First you will have to create an `admin-credentials-secret` secret with your admin user configuration:
 ```yaml
 apiVersion: v1